 ODSA-UEW Holds IPOP 2022/2023 for Fresh Regular Students

-The Office of the Dean of Student Affairs (ODSA), University of Education, Winneba (UEW), has organized a four-day Intensive Pre-Academic Orientation Programme (IPOP) for fresh undergraduate and postgraduate students of the 2022–2023 academic year.
+The Office of the Dean of Student Affairs (ODSA), University of Education, Winneba (UEW), has organised a four-day Intensive Pre-Academic Orientation Programme (IPOP) for fresh undergraduate and postgraduate students of the 2022–2023 academic year.

-The programme, which took place simultaneously at the Jophus Anamuah-Mensah Conference Centre for undergraduate students and the School of Creative Arts Theatre for postgraduate students, offered participants first-hand information on extensive range of topics and opportunities to facilitate their academic pursuits at UEW.
+The programme, which took place simultaneously at the Jophus Anamuah-Mensah Conference Centre for undergraduate students and the School of Creative Arts Theatre for postgraduate students, offered participants first-hand information on an extensive range of topics and opportunities to facilitate their academic pursuits at UEW.

-Some of the topics students were taken through included time management, the procedures for online registration, academic rules and regulations, effective use of the library, challenges and opportunities for fresh students, religious and social life on campus, non-academic rules and regulations, how to access a student loan, the UEW crest and anthem, and health services at the University.
+Some of the topics students were taken through included time management, the procedures for online registration, academic rules and regulations, effective use of the library, challenges and opportunities for fresh students, religious and social life on campus, non-academic rules and regulations, how to access a student loan, the UEW crest and anthem, and health services at the university.

 The Vice-Chancellor, Prof. Mawutor Avoke, addressing the fresh students at the opening ceremony emphasised UEW’s commitment to training the right calibre of professional educators needed to drive and steer the country’s developmental agenda towards rapid economic and social progress.

 “I congratulate you for emerging victorious in the competitive selection process.
 Let me reassure you that your decision to enroll at UEW is strategic and professional because the knowledge and ideas you will pick up during the course of your studies will undoubtedly equip you to become competent, result-driven and accountable individuals ready to contribute your quota to efforts to transform and impact society,” he affirmed.